 - NEVER connect a 1394 cable to any of the USB (blue) connectors.
-Doing so will damage the motherboard! - You may connect the USB cable to ASUS Q-Connector(Blue, USB) first, and then install the Q-Connector(USB) to the USB connector onboard. - The picture above is for your reference, you need to purchase the cables separately.
+Doing so will damage the motherboard! - The picture above is for your reference, you need to purchase the cables separately.

-9. Front panel audio connector (10-1 pin FP_AUDIO)
+8. Front panel audio connector (10-1 pin FP\AUDIO)